 The weight loss and weight management diet market size was valued at $192.2 back in 2019.
 And this is worldwide data.
-Also, plant-based diets became a common standard for everyone including top football and tennis players, as well as casual sports lovers.
+Also, plant-based nutrition became a common standard for everyone including top football and tennis players, as well as casual sports lovers.

 Along with data, we will provide expert opinions on the dangers of crash diets and the benefits of healthy eating.

-We analyzed the average searches per month for 100 different types of diets over the past 10 years, in the hope of finding the most popular and the less popular diet on the Internet.
+We analyzed the average searches per month for 100 different types of nutrition over the past 10 years, in the hope of finding the most popular and the less popular diet on the Internet.

 Monthly average searches on Google globally: 239,100